creyez/SEO_W1Project/README.md

 # SEO Week 1 Project: LoL Wins & Losses
+Compare your League of Legends win rate with a random player.

 ## Description
 This project asks the user to input their SummonerID for League of Legends and will compare their ranked win rate to a random Summoner in their same rank division.\